a53ali/react-lifecycle-visualizer/README.md

 This one is a doozy. `setState` clearly has many side effects.
 Given all the methods available to in a react component lifecycle, in the child component in `New.js` add all the methods and why or why not `setState` can be used.
 * The goal here is to understand `setState` and the possible usage of this method in the lifecycle methods.

+Highly recommend joining https://www.reddit.com/r/reactjs/ if you are passionate about react!